-Assad has done a lot what the protesters asked: shortly after the beginning of the uprising he changed the constitution and released many prisoners.
+Assad has done a lot what the protesters asked: shortly after the beginning of the uprising he changed the constitution, ended the state of emergency and released many prisoners.
 More recently when Al-Khatib proposed direct talks with Assad he had two conditions: release of political prisoners and passports for exiles.
 Assad didn't release prisoners - very probably afraid that they might join the rebel fighters - but he did change his policy on the passports.
 Both times he didn't provide all the opposition asked and he didn't stick to their time schedule.
 But that is part of the negotiation game and shouldn't be an excuse not to talk.

 The role of the mediator

 There is a big difference between encouraging and forcing to negotiate.
 The task of the mediator is not to force, but to convince people of the benefit of negotiations.
 Unfortunately this is insufficiently understood.
 Annan asked for sanctions to force Assad to follow his plans – and became so a party in the conflict.
 Pushed by the Geneva framework Brahimi is operating close to the same edge.

 What handicaps Brahimi is the “international community” that is not united and in some cases wants regime change in Syria for its own interests.
 Brahimi should to more to expose the hypocrisy of those who say that they want peace in Syria while at the same time they don’t want to give up on their own petty interests.
 In this context it may be good to remember that international law forbids interference in the internal affairs of other countries and that that is for good reasons as tend to have a very destabilizing effect.